-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
 Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - To help with decreased appetite, eat small, frequent meals.
 Eat foods high in calories and protein, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements. - Consider using sauces and spices to increase taste.
-Daily exercise, with your doctor's approval, may increase your appetite. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain.
+Daily exercise, with your doctor's approval, may increase your appetite.

-Food and Medicine Interactions
+Food and Drug Interactions

 - There are no known interactions of trifluridine and tipiracil with food.
-This medicine should be taken with food. - This medicine may interact with other medicines.
+This medication should be taken with food. - This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the prescription and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.